What are the challenges in integrating AI in creative processes?

 Q: How can the challenges of integrating AI in creative processes be overcome?

 A: Overcoming these challenges requires a combination of human expertise and AI capabilities.
-Collaboration between AI systems and human creators, along with the development of diverse and unbiased training data, can help address these challenges.
+Collaboration between AI systems and human creators, along with the development of unbiased and diverse training data, can help address these challenges.